jon42/Obsidian-Vault/STEM/Science/Biology/Molecular Biology/Macro Molecules/Proteins/Proteins.md

 Enzymes are specific proteins that catalyze other reactions within a cell. see [[Enzymes]] for more.

+# Protein Regulation
+# Allosteric regulation

+Allosteric regulation refers to regulating a protein by binding to a site on the protein other than the active site.
+This can either work with the regulator binding to inactivate or activate the protein.
+# Competitive inhibition

+Competitive inhibition is when a non-substrate molecule binds to the proteins active site.
+This prevents the substrate from binding and undergoing the reaction.

 # Other interesting info
 ## Medicine